iribiriee/Cybersecurity-of-Systems-and-Services/README.md

 Implementation of a ransomware workflow in a controlled Docker environment.
 * **Functionality:** File encryption (OpenSSL), key management simulation, and file deletion.
 * **Environment:** Docker (Ubuntu-based lab).

----

-##  Disclaimer

-**EDUCATIONAL PURPOSES ONLY**

-The code, scripts, and techniques demonstrated in this repository are strictly for educational and academic purposes.
-Do not use the ransomware or exploit scripts on any production system or unauthorized network.
-Do not deploy the malware simulations outside of the specified isolated environments (Docker/VMs).

-The author takes no responsibility for any misuse of the information provided herein.